denniswesterman/denniswesterman/workplace/governance/readme.md

 By unifying Compliance, Security, and Learning & Adoption under a single governance framework, we establish a clear “north star” that aligns with the workplace strategy.
 This sets the stage for subsequent design decisions and practical configurations to be cohesive, transparent, and authentically user-centric.

 In the next chapters, we will explore how Governance translates into high-level design choices and concrete configuration steps, ensuring that the principles of our workplace vision, *Anytime, Anywhere, Any Device, Secure, Compliance, Ease of Mind,* and beyond.
-Becoming a seamless part of our daily operations.